williamphong/williamphong/README.md

 # Hi, I'm William 👋
-I graduated from CSUSM with a B.S in Computer Science.
-My interests are in backend development as well as data analysis, but I am open to all opportunities!
+I am currently studying for my MSCS at SDSU and I graduated from CSUSM with a B.S in Computer Science.
+My interests are in backend development as well as data science, but I am open to all opportunities!

 📋 [My resume](/assets/Resume.pdf)